thruthesky/sonub-2016-11-25/README.md

 # SONUB

 Social Netowrk Hub

 # TODO

-    - [ ] Social login & Register/log in philgo and xbase
     - [ ] If user has not photo, Photo Upload on User Profile.
 Social login users may have picture.
     - [ ] Post CRUD & Comment CRUD on PhilGo.com
     - [ ] Post CRUD & Comment CRUD on Xbase
     - [ ] Search on Xbase
     - [ ] Search on Philgo of google.
+    - [ ] Social login & Register/log in philgo and xbase
+        - @comment : to work on this part, livereload must work on device.

     - [ ] @later Need to improve Xbase login password for security.
     - [ ] @later Philgo Logout and Xbase auto logout.
 At this time, when a user logs out in philgo, the user does not log out in xbase.

     - [x] @done *Philgo Login and Xbase Auto Login.*
     - [x] @done *Philgo Registration and Xbase auto Registration